syncfusion-content/blazor-docs/blazor/chart/how-to/add-remove.md

         });
     }

-    // Here we have removed the chart series by removing the series data in the "SeriesCollection" list. public void RemoveChartSeries()
+    // Here, we have removed the chart series by removing the series data in the "SeriesCollection" list. public void RemoveChartSeries()
     {
         if (SeriesCollection.Count > 0)